-Since June 2017 John has been Director of Academic Services at Royal Holloway University of London.
-In this role, John oversees the embedding of a new Directorate reflecting a streamlined Professional Services structure for academic-related and student-facing services.
+John recently retired from his role as Director of Academic Services at Royal Holloway University of London, where he was responsible for the embedding of a new Directorate reflecting a streamlined Professional Services structure for academic-related and student-facing services.

 Outside of Royal Holloway, John is a Trustee of Egham Museum, a member of the Senate House Library Board and Chair of the LIBER Leadership and Workforce Development Working Group.
 Outside work he plays cricket and watches football.

 I am passionate about libraries and Europe, hence my dedication and commitment to the Leadership and Workforce Development Working Group.
 It has given me great pleasure seeing so many leaders emerge through the LIBER programme and to be involved in the pioneering LIBER Journees events.
 There is so much enthusiasm, talent, camaraderie and expertise among the LIBER community.